 NFCA Division II Top 25 Poll

-National champion SIU-Edwardsville claimed all eight first-place votes to top the final NFCA Division II Top 25 Poll, the association announced Thursday afternoon.
+Columbus State received all eight first-place votes to top the NFCA Division II Top 25 Poll for the second straight week, the association announced Wednesday.